-Yes!
-We strongly encourage students who would usually use assistive software when preparing coursework to use it during their take-home assessments.
+Where permitted, we strongly encourage students who would usually use assistive software when preparing coursework to use it during their take-home assessments.
 This is one of the benefits of a take-home assessment.

 I usually have an exam support worker (such as a Reader, Scribe or Prompter).
 Will I still get this support?

 We are recommending that students use assistive software instead of their usual support worker.
 Students who have assistive software (such as Dragon, TextHelp, ClaroRead or other programmes that have been awarded to them through Disabled Students’ Allowances) should use this software.
 If you do not have access to DSAs-funded technology, we have given some examples of free software you can use below.